Spectra of infinite graphs via freeness with amalgamation: Introduction

-The behavior of $\frac{d\mu}{dx}$ at the edge is tied to the type of singularity of the Cauchy transforms $w_u(z)$ at $z=\rho$.
+The behavior of $\frac{d\dos}{dx}$ at the edge is tied to the type of singularity of the Cauchy transforms $w_u(z)$ at $z=\rho_r$.
 On the other hand, the latter have been extensively studied for many classes of infinite graphs (e.g. \cite{nagnibeda2002random, lalley2001random, woess2000random, gouezel2013random}), as an intermediate step to understand the asymptotic behavior of transition probabilities and escape rates of random walks.
 In particular, Theorem \ref{thm:vanishingdensity} can be deduced from the results in \cite[\S 2]{nagnibeda2002random}, where the $w_u(z)$ are related to an auxiliary family of transforms, and sophisticated methods (that seek to prove stronger results) from the theory of random walks on infinite graphs are used.
-The argument in \cite[\S 2]{nagnibeda2002random} analyzes, as $z$ varies, the evolution of the Perron eigenvalue of the non-backtracking matrix of $\G$ \footnote{The non-backtracking matrix of $G$ is a non Hermitian matrix whose rows and columns are indexed by the directed edges of $G$, see \cite{stark1996zeta}.} with entries weighted as a function of the auxiliary transforms.
-In contrast, our proof of Theorem \ref{thm:vanishingdensity} is short and self-contained, and uncovers a nice relation between Aomoto's equations and the Perron eigenvalue of the adjacency matrix of $\G$.
+The argument in \cite[\S 2]{nagnibeda2002random} analyzes, as $z$ varies, the evolution of the Perron eigenvalue of the non-backtracking matrix of $\G$ \footnote{The non-backtracking matrix of $G$ is a non-Hermitian matrix whose rows and columns are indexed by the directed edges of $G$, see \cite{stark1996zeta}.} with entries weighted as a function of the auxiliary transforms.
+In contrast, our proof of Theorem \ref{thm:vanishingdensity} is short and self-contained, and uncovers a nice relation between Aomoto's equations and the Perron eigenvalue of $A_\G$.

-\textbf{Sunada's Theorem on the Band Structure.} Let $m$ be the number of edges in $\G$ where each loop is counted once\footnote{Note that, unlike in the discussion of the spectral radius where two generators were used for every loop, here, since we are using a different $C^*$-algebra, only one generator per loop is needed. } and let $\mathbb{F}_m$ denote the free group on $m$ generators.
+\paragraph{Sunada's Theorem on the Band Structure.} Let $m$ be the number of undirected edges of $\G$ and let $\mathbb{F}_m$ denote the free group on $m$ generators.
 In \cite{bordenave2019eigenvalues}, large random lifts of graphs were studied in the context of free probability.
-In Section \ref{secnumberofbands} we recall from \cite{bordenave2019eigenvalues} how random lifts can be used to obtain a representation of $A_\T$ as elements of the tensor product of $M_n(\C)$ with the reduced $C^*$-algebra of $\mathbb{F}_m$.
+In Section \ref{secnumberofbands} we recall from \cite{bordenave2019eigenvalues} how random lifts can be used to obtain a representation of $A_\T$ as elements in $M_n(\C)\otimes \cred(\mathbb{F}_m)$.
 This representation can be combined with a theorem of Pimsner and Voiculescu \cite{pimsner1982k} to conclude the following result: